proteinreport/proteinreport.org/content/en/directory/phytowelt-greentechnologies-gmbh/index.md

 date: 2020-01-23 18:20:47
 lastmod: 2020-01-23 18:20:47
 slug: /phytowelt-greentechnologies-gmbh
 description: "Phytowelt is an innovative biotechnology company.
-The company develops process, product or plant – for flavors &amp; fragrances, active ingredients, raw materials and plant properties as well as plant ingredients.
+The company develops process, product or plant – for flavors & fragrances, active ingredients, raw materials and plant properties as well as plant ingredients.
 For these diverse industrial applications, the company combines molecular biology with plant biotechnology."
 proteins: []
 products: []
 business: []